 J.D., University of Michigan

-Phone: 302.477.2143 Erin Daly is Professor of Law and the H. Albert Young Fellow in Constitutional Law at Widener's Delaware campus.
+Phone: 302.477.2143 Erin Daly is Professor of Law and the Vice Dean at Widener's Delaware campus.
 She received a B.A. from Wesleyan University in 1983, and a J.D. from University of Michigan in 1989, cum laude.

 She previously published Reconciliation in Divided Societies: Finding Common Ground, (co-authored with South African scholar Jeremy Sarkin) in the University of Pennsylvania Press’s Human Rights Series in 2006; a paperback edition was published in 2010.
 Read the Foreword by South African Archbishop Emeritus Desmond Mpilo Tutu (.pdf).

 She has also written on comparative environmental law and is co-authoring a book on environmental constitutionalism with Widener Professor James R. May (forthcoming from Cambridge University Press).

 She is currently at work on a project investigating transitional justice in Iraq and that country's path toward democracy since the fall of Saddam Hussein in 2003.

 Professor Daly joined the faculty at Widener in 1993, serving as Assistant Professor from 1993-96 and Associate Professor from 1996-2003.
 She was Associate Dean for Faculty Research and Development from 2007-2011; she has directed Widener’s summer programs in Sydney, Australia in 2000, 2003, and 2006 and in Venice, Italy in 2008.

 Professor Daly teaches in the areas of Constitutional Law, Comparative Constitutional Law, First Amendment, Administrative Law, and Human Rights.